 Tip: Leverage sales intelligence tools such as Zoominfo or Seamless.AI to develop industry vertical segmentation with tight targeting, intent data, and associated list development, and create specialized content, campaigns, and sales enablement materials accordingly.

-Done right, cybersecurity content marketing can be a powerful sales tool.
+Done right, cybersecurity content marketing can be not just an effective tool for SEO and brand awareness, but also a powerful sales tool.
 A technical white paper, for instance, can be very useful for engaging technically oriented prospects.
 It provides detailed, high-value information that the customer cares about while positioning the company as a thought leader, which drives credibility in support of sales.
 Keep in mind that you should not use a valuable white paper for cold, top-of-funnel lead generation, as it may never get the attention it deserves.
 Instead, use it as a follow-up from other lead generation efforts, whether digital advertising campaigns or an in-person interaction.
 This may sound obvious, but you’d be surprised how many marketers use white papers as first-touch lead generation activities, and then follow-up after customer visits or other interactions with glossy, shiny cybersecurity marketing material.
 By all means, include the glitz, but be sure to leave prospects with substance they can use.

 One method Matthew Fisch used with great success was a white paper he authored on GDPR when it first hit the industry, which he used to start conversations with key executives at the vertical-focused events he attended.
 “I’d follow up after in-person interactions with key executives by giving them my GDPR white paper, which they found very useful,” said Fisch.
 “And now they know me and trust that I know their pain points on this subject.
 That makes it a lot easier to let them know what my company does and how our products can help them.”